koho/ezd/README.md

 # Easy Deployment

 Easy deployment tool for Python application.
-Deploy your application with one command that triggers two steps:
+There are mainly two parts:

 - Create a virtual environment (Optional).
 - Install your application as a service.

+Deploy your application with one command!

 ## Install

-Download and install the `ezd` package for Python.
+It's recommended that you install this package in the **Global Python Environment**.

 ```
 pip install ezd
 ```

+On Windows, be careful if you want to uninstall this package.
+Make sure all services created with this tool are removed.

 ## Usage